Reference for Crustdata Jobs Search: common indexed fields, full field catalog, id map, bucket metadata, and errors.

-Reference material for Search Jobs: common indexed
+Reference material for Search Jobs: filter

-fields, the full Job catalog, id semantics, aggregation bucket metadata,
+grammar and operators, common indexed fields, the full Job catalog, id

-field selection, and aggregations, see
+pagination, field selection, and aggregations, see

 Pagination & sorting.